e5150/msdec/README.md

 hex-addr  = 24 bit address of the emitting aircraft.
 ````
 Thou it isn’t too picky, any of the fields, except `hex-data`, can be omitted.
 But
-without a time-stamp it can only make sense of real-time data, when e.g. decoding
+without a time-stamp it can only make sense of real-time data when e.g. decoding
 CPR locations.
 The address will be derived from the `AP` or `PI` message fields if missing.
 Likewise, the `DF` field is derived from the first 5 bits of the message, regardless of the input.
 It also understands messages as output by dump1090, with asterisk and semi-colon.